Buy a Suit in Bangkok: Ultimate First-Timer’s Guide

 Understanding Construction Quality

 Canvas construction represents one of the most significant quality markers in suit making.
 The canvas refers to a layer of horsehair, wool, or synthetic material that sits between the suit’s outer fabric and inner lining, providing structure and allowing the jacket to drape naturally on your body.
 Full-canvas construction means this canvas extends throughout the entire front of the jacket, offering the highest quality and best ability to conform to your body over time.
 Half-canvas construction uses canvas in the chest area only, with the lower portion fused, offering a middle ground between quality and cost.
 Fully fused jackets skip the canvas entirely, heat-bonding fabric and lining together, which creates a stiffer feel and less graceful aging.
+For a detailed breakdown of how each method affects the finished bespoke suit, see our dedicated suits guide.

 Hand stitching versus machine stitching represents another quality consideration.
 Hand-stitched details like working buttonholes, hand-sewn lapels, and hand-attached buttons demonstrate craftsmanship and create subtle differences in how the garment moves and ages.
-However, modern machine stitching on major seams isn’t necessarily inferior, particularly for everyday suits.
+However, modern machine stitching on major seams is not necessarily inferior, particularly for everyday suits.
 Many Bangkok tailors offer a hybrid approach where structural seams use machine stitching for durability while finishing work receives hand attention for character and flexibility.

 Lining choices affect both comfort and durability.
 Full linings provide the smoothest experience when putting on and removing the suit but can feel warm in hot weather.
 Half linings reduce weight and increase breathability while potentially affecting how smoothly the jacket slides over your shirt.
 Quarter linings or unlined jackets maximize breathability and create a casual appearance but may show more wrinkling on the back of the jacket.
 Discuss with your tailor which approach makes sense for your climate and wearing situations.